muellan/metacache/docs/building.md

 ...
 ```

-If your genomes are already annotated with taxon ids (see section 2) and/or you also have `assembly_summary.txt` with taxon ids in the genomes folder, than these taxon ids will be used with higher priority.
+If your genomes are already annotated with taxon ids (see section 2) and/or you also have `assembly_summary.txt` with taxon ids in the genomes folder, than these taxon ids are used with higher priority.
 In case you want the taxon ids from accession2taxid files to supersede those from other sources you can supply the option `-reset-taxa`.
 ```
 metacache build mydb mygenomes_folder -taxonomy ncbi_taxonomy -reset-taxa -taxpostmap mymap.accession2taxid